Who makes the Amani's products?

 What about allergens?

-Many of my soaps contain shea butter, which can cause an allergic reaction in people with tree nut allergies.
-While I do have some soap without shea butter, there are nuts in my house so if you have a severe allergy it’s probably better to be safe than sorry.
+Many of my products contain shea butter, which can cause an allergic reaction in people with tree nut allergies.
+If you have a severe allergy, it’s probably better to be safe than sorry.